 Natural Disaster Recovery – One of the greatest advantages of digital records is the backup aspect.
 While paper records are susceptible to catastrophic loss due to natural disasters, fires, and thefts, remote backups protect healthcare providers from this problem.

 Following Katrina, we saw the effects of physicians not having access to medical records because they were destroyed.
 Patients struggled to get the treatments and medicines they needed.

 Web-based EHR systems utilize remote backups to allow doctors secure access to critical data from anywhere they have the Internet.

 There are basically two electronic health record methods: client-side servers and cloud-based systems.
 Client-side systems house patient records on site, while cloud-based systems store information off site.

 Client-side servers tend to require manual backups that are then transferred and stored off-site, creating vulnerability in transport.
-This was illustrated last December in New York when the personal information of 1.7 million patients, hospital staff and associated employees were stolen from an unlocked van transporting these backups.
+This was illustrated last December in New York when the personal information of 1.7 million patients, hospital staff, and associated employees was stolen from an unlocked van transporting these backups.

 The servers themselves are only as secure as the place they are stored.
 The sensitive patient data is often unencrypted in the servers, making them easy to compromise with minimal IT knowledge.

 The advantage of cloud-based EHR systems is that files are not as vulnerable to theft during the transfer because they are encrypted and transmitted online, so even if hackers do get access to information it is almost impossible to decode.

 The information itself is stored in high-level data security centers with multiple backups to prevent data loss.
 Security measures are handled by IT experts and are updated automatically for the most current security measures available.